-Going back to the file wrapper ledger, you can see an entry from 08-31-2015 which contains “Applicant Arguments/Remarks made in an Amendment” (highlighted in Orange in the figure below).
+Going back to the file wrapper ledger, see an entry from 08-31-2015 which contains “Applicant Arguments/Remarks made in an Amendment” (highlighted in blue in the figure below).

 This document contains the arguments made by the applicant in response to the examiner’s non-final rejection.

-In this document (see Figure 9 below), you can see the “Summary of an Applicant-Initiated Interview”.
+In this document (see Figure 9 below), one can see the “Summary of an Applicant-Initiated Interview”.
 The document states:

 “During the interview, the reference, Raptopoulos, and the proposed amendments were discussed and agreement was reached that the proposed amendments to claims 1, 6, and 15 overcame the cited reference”.